Stop limit order for options

 If the market is closed, the order will be queued for market open.
 Just like other option orders, these orders will not execute during extended hours.

-Keep in mind, short-term market fluctuations may prevent your order from being executed, or cause the order to trigger at an unfavorable price.
-For example, if the market jumps between the stop price and the limit price, the stop will be triggered, but the limit order will not be executed
+Short-term market fluctuations may prevent your order from being executed.
+For example, if the market jumps between the stop price and the limit price, the stop will be triggered, but the limit order won’t execute.